+For Special Appointment, No the faculty member: on-Tenured Faculty Renewal and Professi onal Assessments Only: Overall rating of

+· - isfactory Marginal Ur nsatisfactory

+For Non-Tenured Faculty On □ NO

+For Tenure Candidates Only: For Promotion Candidates Only: Is Tenure Recommended?
+YES nly: Is Promotion Recommended?
+YES □ NO S □ NO

+DEC Members Signatures

-For Special Appointment, Non-Tenured Faculty Renewal and Professional Assessments Only: Overall rating of the faculty member: Unsatisfactory Satisfactory Marginal For Non-Tenured Faculty Only: Is Renewal Recommended?
-YES NO For Tenure Candidates Only: Is Tenure Recommended?
-YES NO For Promotion Candidates Only: Is Promotion Recommended?
-YES NO DEC Members Signatures: Printed Name Signature Date I, the subject of this evaluation, am signing to indicate that I have received a copy of the Department Evaluation Committee's written evaluation and recommendation.
-I understand that I may submit additional comments to the appropriate Dean in accordance with the following schedule: ❖ 1st year appointees: Within three (3) calendar days of the DEC due date.
-2nd year appointees, tenure, promotion and professional assessment candidates: Within one (1) calendar week of the DEC due date.
-Printed Name Signature Date Distribution Instructions The DEC shall make two (2) copies of their written evaluation and this form after it is signed by all parties.
+Printed Name Signature Date

+Evaluation Committee's write comments to the appropriate tion, am signing to indicate that I have a tten evaluation and recommendation.
+I under Dean in accordance with the following thin three (3) calendar days of the DEC due nure, promotion and professional assessmen nderstand that I may submitadditional g schedule: date.

+Printed Name Signature Date

-- 1. The original of this form along with the written evaluation must go to Human Resources to be placed in the member's personnel file. - 2.
-A copy shall be provided to the affected member upon issuance. - A copy shall go to the appropriate Dean accompanied by the materials supplied to the DEC by the candidate.
+The original of this form member's personnel file A copy shall be provide ppies of their written evaluation and this form along with the written evaluation must go e. ed to the affected member upon issuance. appropriate Dean accompanied by the materi to Human Resources to be placed in the